 Due to the recent research and personal testimonials surrounding CBD, the market for CBD oil has expanded substantially.

-According to The Hemp Business Journal, the CBD market is estimated to grow to a $2.5 billion market in consumer sales by 2022.
+According to The Hemp Business Journal, the CBD market is estimated to grow to $2.1 billion in consumer sales by 2022.

 $1.3 billion of those sales will come from hemp-based CBD sources.

-The two major opportunities for CBD retail are online and in store.
+The two major opportunities for CBD retail are online and in-store brick and mortar.
 This comprehensive guide will discuss both.
 Consider the benefits of each:

-There are many benefits of running an online business that are not exclusive to selling CBD.
+There are many benefits of running an online business which are not exclusive to selling CBD oil.
 In comparison to a retail storefront, an online store saves money in set-up and operational costs.
-After an initial a start-up fee, you have access to a broad audience.
+After an initial start-up fee, you have access to a broad audience.
 Customers who may not have found your retail business have access to your store and you can target your preferred audience (more on that later).

 By becoming an online CBD oil distributor, you can cater to those who prefer to purchase CBD oil from the comfort of their own home.
-If CBD oil is not accepted near your place of residence or if you do not think CBD oil will sell well in your area, you still have access to other customers nationwide who are seeking CBD products.
+If cannabidiol (CBD) is not accepted near your place of residence or if you do not think it will sell well in your area, you still have access to other customers nationwide who are seeking CBD products.

 Benefits of Selling CBD in a Retail Space

 In a retail space, you have direct contact with your customers.
-This is beneficial when selling a natural supplement such as hemp oil, as the product often prompts many questions.
+This is beneficial when selling a natural supplement such as hemp-derived CBD, as the product often prompts many questions.
 In a retail space, the customer can see the product in person and have access to immediate service.
 Your customers are likely to require your attention and will appreciate the interaction a retail space can provide.

 Before You Begin